pypa/pipenv/README.rst

 - ``run`` will run a given command from the virtualenv, with any arguments forwarded (e.g. ``$ pipenv run python``).
 - ``check`` asserts that PEP 508 requirements are being met by the current environment.

+Caveats
+///////

+- Support for other indexes is not (yet!) built.
+- Proper casing must be used for package names (e.g. `Django` or `Flask`).

 ☤ Usage
 -------